awinogrodzki/loform/README.md

   ```

   #### Validator
   Validator is an object which contains errorMessage as a string and a validation function.
 Validate function takes validated field value as the first argument and FormValues object as the second argument.
-It must return *true* if input is successfully validated and *false* otherwise.
+It must return *true* if input is successfully validated and *false* if otherwise.
   ```
   {
     errorMessage: string;